 Åke & Arne (Sweden) [not technically alliterative; see JJ’s comment]

-Earlier this month, husband and I spent a couple of weeks in Prague, the capital of the Czech Republic.
+Earlier this month, my husband and I spent a couple of weeks in Prague, the capital of the Czech Republic.

 Here are some of the names we spotted: